yujchen915/CS655-GENI-Mini-Project/readme.md

     cd /etc/trafficserver/
     sudo vi records.config

-Change the two attributes of records.config to the following, to set up a forward proxy.
+Then we go into the file, move the cursor to the bottom and press ‘a’ to edit the file.
+Add the following sentence into the file to set up a forward proxy.
 The default port is 8080.

     CONFIG proxy.config.url_remap.remap_required INT 0
     CONFIG proxy.config.reverse_proxy.enabled INT 0

+Then press ‘Esc’ to stop editing.
+And input _:wp_ to quit the file.

 Step 3 -- run experiment without cache
 ---------------------------